OpenTechSchool-Brussels/data-visualisation-with-processing/A-feel-of-data.markdown

 All the following code is meant to be tested in the draw function, which will repeat it very quickly over time, hence giving the impression of showing multiple value of a data set and a graphical appreciation of it.

+### Uniform randomness
-First of all, uniform randomness, otherwise called *white noise*.
+Otherwise called *white noise*.
 You can try to generate different kind of noises by feeding uniform noise in complex functions (logarithm, cosines, square root, mash up those ...).

 ```java
   int limit = 100; // Defines the span of random values